moosearch/kindle-book-extractor/README.md

     .\venv\Scripts\python.exe main.py --help

-# Appendix A: Libraries Needed
+# Appendix A: Pip Freeze Contents

 Based on the pip freeze, these are the libraries used.